 The second was a medical trip to Ghana that I took as a resident during my chief year.
 We taught the local SRNA students and CRNAs how to practice better anesthesia.
 (My department has more anesthesiologists than the entire country of Ghana).

 The need is absolutely massive.
-By reaching my financial independence number, I’ll be able to take more trips away because I will no longer be dependent on the income.
-In my ideal world, I’d do this for a month or two each and every year.
-Maybe duing the summer so that my kids could come with me?
+By reaching my financial independence number, I’ll be able to take more mission trips because I will no longer be dependent on my income.
+In an ideal world, I’d do this for a month or two each and every year.
+It could even occur during the summer so that my kids could come with me.

-I list this number 1 for a reason.
+I list this number 1 in my life after FI for a reason.
 It matters a lot to me.

 Number 2.
 Focus on the aspects of my job I love